 One or more of the management strategies identified in Table 5-1 will be implemented for each inadequately controlled PCS within the source protection zones.
 Table 5-2 identifies which management strategies will be applied to each inadequately controlled PCS.
 The strategies chosen for each PCS were based on the hazards present at the PCS.

-Table 5-2: Management Strategies to be Implemented for Existing PCSs
+Table 5-2 Management Strategies for Existing PCSs